adithyab94/Attiri/README.md

 ```

 Note that the program may take some time to run, especially for large input files or when translating to many different languages.

+## License
+This project is licensed under the GNU General Public License v3.0.
+See the [LICENSE](LICENSE) file for details.